Australind Pioneer Cemetery 1842

 Established in 1842, the historic Australind Pioneer Cemetery (previously Mt.
 Claremont Cemetery) is located on the crest of a limestone hill in Australind.

-The first burial took place on the 13 March 1842, it was that of Dr Anthony French Carpenter, a Medical Officer on board the Barque Parkfield.
+The first burial at the Australind Pioneer Cemetery occurred on 13 March 1842.
+It was that of Dr Anthony French Carpenter, a Medical Officer on board the Barque Parkfield.
 Dr Carpenter was about thirty at the time of his death.
+This unfortunate event was a year after the first settlers arrived.

 Image Gallery